hosseinimh/ApiResource/README.md

 | `id`      | `integer` | **Required**.
 Id of book to fetch |

 **Note:**
 Resources have relations: Categories have many books.
-Below are tables schema:
+Below are the tables schemas:

 ![Logo](https://api-resource.hosseinimh.com/github/img/schema.jpg)